-In 2012 the Ethiopian restaurant closed and Nicholas got a job offer to work in Baltimore, MD at an up and coming restaurant.
+In 2012 the Ethiopian restaurant closed suddenly.
+At the same time, Nicholas got a job offer to work in Baltimore, MD at an up and coming restaurant.
 As they go, restaurants can either be a big hit…or not.
-This particular restaurant was not a hit, so Nicholas moved on to another, which was a big hit!
-It was on 35th St, which was a big attraction during the holidays in Baltimore.
-Every year during the holiday season the block gets lit up with Christmas lights and decorations, which you could probably see from space!
+This particular restaurant was not a hit, so Nicholas moved on to another, which was more established and successful.
+It was on 35th St, which is a big attraction during the holidays in Baltimore.
+Every year during the holiday season the block gets lit up with Christmas lights and decorations, which you could probably see from space.
 The restaurant Nicholas worked at was right at the end of the block and stayed very busy this time of year.
-While the restaurant was going very well, Nicholas’s heart was not in it.
+While the restaurant was going very well, Nicholas was struggling with depression and the lifestyle of the industry.
 The late nights, long hours and high stress of cooking for hundreds of people a day was not his calling, and it took its toll on his mental and physical health.

-Nicholas had found what he loved to do once more – work on homes.
+Nicholas had found what he loved to do once more – work on homes and transform spaces.
 In a new environment, residential repaints, where Quality and Care were the watchwords of the job.
 Nicholas had found what he loved most.
 But again things changed, Nicholas hadn’t thought of himself as an entrepreneur at this time.
 The work was not consistent, had been slowing down for some time.
-Nicholas was again offered a job in the restaurant industry, this time as sous chef in a successful restaurant in one of the nicest neighborhoods in Baltimore.
+Nicholas was again offered a job in the restaurant industry, this time as sous chef in a successful restaurant in one of the nicer neighborhoods in Baltimore.
 The managerial role and consistent work was enough to suede Nick back in to the industry he had sworn off.
 During this time Nicholas met a woman who turned his mental attitude from one of self-doubt to abundance.
 She taught him to see things from a whole new perspective and that really anything was possible if you put your mind to work on it.
-Nicholas had for the first time felt confident about a bright future and starting really LOVING LIFE!
+Nicholas had for the first time felt confident about a bright future and started really LOVING LIFE!

-During the holiday season, when this particular restaurant was slow, Nicholas had been asked to paint the bar adjacent to the restaurant he was working at.
-During the days Nicholas painted the bar while managing the kitchen at night.
+During the Holiday season of 2016, when this particular restaurant was slow, Nicholas had been asked to paint the bar adjacent to the restaurant he was working at.
+During the days he painted the bar while managing the kitchen at night.
 He once again realized his love for painting, and dislike for restaurant work.
 At this time Nicholas decided to quit his job and start Brush & Color Eco Painting.
 A dream was born!

 January 2017, Nicholas pursued his newly born dreams of starting a business.
 The entrepreneur had been awakened!
 He met with his friend Jane, who inspired him to think about an eco-friendly painting company.
 Jane is the owner of a very successful eco-friendly cleaning company in Baltimore.
 Nicholas started his painting company, Brush & Color Eco Painting in March of 2017.
 His first two clients were Jane and the restaurant he was working at, who gave their blessing in his departure.
 None of this could have been done without the support of a loving spouse, his previous employer and his dear friend Jane.
 They are true heroes!